Why you can trust Bankrate

-Best companies for divers with good credit
+Best car insurance companies for drivers with good credit

 |Insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|

 Amica is a highly-rated auto insurance company.
 It is known for its affordable rates, good customer service and reliable coverage.
 You may customize your policy with accident forgiveness, roadside assistance, full glass replacement coverage, gap insurance and more.
-Amica also offers a long list of generous discounts, in addition to dividend policies, where you can get back up to 20% of your premium at the end of your policy period.
+Amica also offers a long list of generous discounts, in addition to dividend policies, where you might get back up to 20% of your premium at the end of your policy period.

 Geico is well known for being one of the cheapest car insurance companies on the market.
 Geico’s car insurance coverage options are somewhat limited, but there are more than a dozen discounts available.
 Geico has potential savings for military personnel, federal employees, good students, employer/membership groups, bundling your policies, having a vehicle with safety features, wearing your seatbelt, taking a defensive driver course and more.